Mohamad Hanifah Abu Baker: 2023 Negeri Sembilan state election

 In the 2023 Negeri Sembilan state election, Mohamad Hanifah made his electoral debut after being nominated by PN to contest for the Labu state seat.
 He was elected to the Negeri Sembilan Assembly as the Labu MLA after defeating defending MLA Ismail Ahmad of Pakatan Harapan (PH) by a majority of 1,640 votes.
 He later attributed his victory in Labu to the groundwork of welfare programmes that he had undertaken and assistance packages that he had channelled in Rasah since 2020.

 State Chairman of Perikatan Nasional and Malaysian United Indigenous Party of Negeri Sembilan (since 2024)

 On 28 January 2024, Mohamad Hanifah was named the 3rd State Chairman of BERSATU of Negeri Sembilan, replacing Ahmad Faizal Azumu who was also the Deputy President of BERSATU.
 On 12 February 2024, he was further made the 3rd State Chairman of PN of Negeri Sembilan, also to succeed Ahmad Faizal.
 On 17 February 2024, he appointed new Negeri Sembilan PN committee members, with 1st State Chairman Eddin Syazlee Shith being given a newly established position of State Advisor.

+On 30 December 2025, Mohamad Hanifah announced his resignation as the Negeri Sembilan PN chief of Perikatan Nasional (PN), following the resignation of PN president Muhyiddin Yassin.